Smarter crash avoidance

 The Final Report – Operational Pilot of Electronic Work Diaries (PDF, 1.57Mb), showed the electronic diaries offered safety and productivity benefits for the transport industry and made it easier for drivers and operators to meet fatigue rules and address compliance risks and inefficiencies.
 The pilot assessed how electronic work diaries performed in terms of safety, driver and other user acceptance, technical feasibility, legislation and policy, cost benefit and speed monitoring.

-The National Heavy Vehicle Regulator is developing a national implementation plan that will allow voluntary use of electronic work diaries.
+The National Heavy Vehicle Regulator is developing a national implementatiion plan that will allow voluntary use of electronic work diaries.